solislemuslab/IntBio-NitFix/comparing_trees/report/phylocom_and_nearest_neighbor_tree_comparison.md

 ### Random Test For The Nearest-Neighbor Result

-We also asked whether the observed nearest-neighbor percentage is higher than expected by random labels.
+I also asked whether the observed nearest-neighbor percentage is higher than expected by random labels.

 For each gene and tree set, the code: